You are here

 - A short walk from most classroom buildings

-Pickerl Hall is a very popular housing choice for both incoming and returning Honors students.
-Incoming students who are interested in living in Pickerl Hall will increase their chances of being assigned a room in the building if they apply to the University Honors Program early and complete their Residential Life housing applications in a timely manner.
-Only Honors students are eligible to live in the building, so Honors students who request to live with non-Honors roommates will not be assigned rooms in Pickerl Hall.
-Due to high demand, it is still possible that an eligible student will not be assigned a room in Pickerl Hall.
-Learn more about Pickerl Hall eligibility.
+Honors housing is a very popular choice for both incoming and returning Honors students.
+Incoming students who are interested in living in Pickerl Hall or Burford Hall will increase their chances of being assigned a room in an Honors community if they apply to the Honors College early and complete their Residential Life housing applications in a timely manner.
+Only Honors students are eligible to live in Honors housing, so Honors students who request to live with non-Honors roommates will not be assigned rooms on an Honors floor.
+Due to high demand, it is still possible that an eligible student will not be assigned a room in Pickerl Hall or Burford Hall.

 Residential Life handles all final housing assignments, including roommate requests and changes.
-For more information about Pickerl Hall or completing a housing application, please contact Residential Life at (812) 237-3993.
+For more information about Pickerl Hall, Burford Hall, 500 Wabash, or completing a housing application, please contact Residential Life at (812) 237-3993.

 Pickerl Hall 110